 Walking in the light means seeing things the way God sees them and responding the way he does.
 We walk in the light when we hate the sin we fall into and name it for the ugly thing it is and agree with God about it and turn from it.
 So confessing sin is a crucial part of walking in the light.
 And verse 9 makes forgiveness of sin dependent on walking in the light.
 Therefore we are warranted in taking the cleansing of verse 7 to refer to forgiveness and not just to sanctification.

 Second, the cleansing refers to the ongoing moral effect of the blood of Christ on our conscience, weaning us away from sin, giving us freedom from its power, and enslaving us more and more to the joy of righteousness.
-Someday when Jesus returns, this process of sanctification will be completed and we will at last have been cleansed of ALL sin . . .
+Someday when Jesus returns, this process of sanctification will be completed and we will at last have been cleansed of all sin if we walk in the light!

 3. What is the connection between the two?